 This calculates the yield on the discounted security as 6.27%.

 In the above example:

-- We used as a basis the actual/actual basis.
+We used as the basis the actual/actual basis.

-- We provided invalid numbers for the rate, pr, redemption, frequency or [basis] arguments.
-That is, we provided rate < 0; pr ≤ 0; redemption ≤ 0; or [basis] is any number other than 0, 1, 2, 3 or 4.
+We provide invalid numbers for the rate, pr, redemption, frequency, or [basis] arguments.
+That is, if we provide rate < 0; pr ≤ 0; redemption ≤ 0; or [basis] as any number other than 0, 1, 2, 3, or 4.

-- The settlement & maturity dates provided are not valid dates.
+The settlement and maturity dates provided are not valid dates.

-- The settlement date is the date a buyer purchases a coupon, such as a bond.
-The maturity date is the date when a coupon expires.
+The settlement date is the date a buyer purchases a security such as a bond.
+The maturity date is the date when a security expires.
 For example, suppose a 30-year bond is issued on January 1, 2012, and is purchased by a buyer six months later.
 The issue date would be January 1, 2012, the settlement date would be July 1, 2012, and the maturity date would be January 1, 2042, which is 30 years after the January 1, 2012 issue date.

 Thanks for reading CFI’s guide to the Excel YIELDDISC function.
 By taking the time to learn and master these functions, you’ll significantly speed up your financial modeling.
 To learn more, check out these additional CFI resources:

 To master the art of Excel, check out CFI’s FREE Excel Crash Course, which teaches you how to become an Excel power user.
 Learn the most important formulas, functions, and shortcuts to become confident in your financial analysis.